Deep Thoughts from Team Pearce:

 and relies heavily on writing by

-Becky Fenger, of Sonoran News
+Becky Fenger, of Sonoran News.

 Before writing this, I spoke to Matt Tolman about it, and he denied any knowledge